RenderKit/embree/doc/src/api.md

   `rtcInterpolate` function does not know the geometry type it is interpolating over, thus its implementation on the GPU would contain a large switch statement for all potential geometry types.

-- The function pointer types `RTCFilterFunctionN` for the filter function callback as well as `RTCIntersectFunctionN` and `RTCOccludedFunctionN` for the user geometry callbacks are defined using a `const void*` input instead a pointer to the proper arguments struct.
-This is a temporary workaround for some DPC++ compiler issue that prevents inlining of function pointers passed via the `RTCIntersectArguments` struct to ray intersection.

 - Subdivision surfaces are not supported for Embree DPC++ devices.